 - Connect members with study abroad resources and tools to help your study abroad office;

-- Provide a discounted eBook license for IIE's new "A Student Guide to Study Abroad" that members can distribute to all incoming freshman;
+- Provide a free eBook license for IIE's new "A Student Guide to Study Abroad" that members can distribute to all incoming freshman;